 All vehicles must be removed from school parking lots 2 hours after a parking ban has ended.
 Vehicles will be towed immediately.

 Residents should remove their vehicles from the lots promptly following the end of the parking ban.
 Residents whose vehicles are towed during the parking ban should contact the Hartford Police Department at (860) 757-4000.
-The cost for retrieving a towed vehicle is $105.00 which only includes 24 hours of storage.
-After 24 hours additional fees will be levied.
-An additional $99.00 ticket will be issued which owners are responsible for paying before the answer date.
+The base cost for retrieving a towed vehicle is $105.00, which only includes 24 hours of storage.
+Additional labor charges, a fuel surcharge and mileage charges of ($4.75 per mile) may also apply.
+After 24 hours additional storage fees will be levied, and an additional $99.00 ticket will be issued, which owners are responsible for paying before the answer date.

 After the snow emergency parking ban has concluded, residents are expected to remove their cars from these areas promptly.
 All City schools parking lots must be cleared as soon as possible after the parking ban has concluded.